Sinking of MV Conception: Boat

 Motor vessel (initialized "MV") Conception was a 75 ft liveaboard boat built in Long Beach, California, and launched in 1981.
-It was one of three dive boats owned by Truth Aquatics, which operated charter excursions from Santa Barbara Harbor for groups of divers interested in exploring the Channel Islands, located close to the coast of Southern California across the Santa Barbara Channel from Santa Barbara and Ventura County.
+She was one of three dive boats owned by Truth Aquatics, which operated charter excursions from Santa Barbara Harbor for groups of divers interested in exploring the Channel Islands, located close to the coast of Southern California across the Santa Barbara Channel from Santa Barbara and Ventura County.
 Conception was under charter to Worldwide Diving Adventures (WDA) for a three-day scuba diving excursion over the Labor Day holiday weekend, which was one of WDA's most popular diving tour packages.
 The boat had been refurbished at a cost of more than $1 million following an incident in 2005 when it had been stolen and run aground.

 Federal and international regulations require boats over a certain size to be made of fire-resistant materials and to include fire sprinklers and smoke detectors wired into the ship's electronics or linked to the bridge.
 Given the vessel's age and size, Conception was not covered by those regulations.
-It measured less than and had fewer than 49 berths.
-It was constructed of wood covered with fiberglass, as permitted by regulations last updated in 1978.
+She measured less than and had fewer than 49 berths.
+She was made of wood covered with fiberglass, as permitted by regulations last updated in 1978.
 At the time of the fire, Conception was believed to be in compliance with those regulations, and the most recent Coast Guard inspections in February 2019 and August 2018 did not result in any noteworthy violations.
-According to the vessel's Certificate of Inspection, it had a maximum capacity of 103: 4 crew and 99 passengers; one crewmember was required to be designated as a roving patrol at all times when the passenger bunks were occupied.
+According to the vessel's Certificate of Inspection, she had a maximum capacity of 103: four crew and 99 passengers; one crewmember was required to be designated as a roving patrol at all times when the passenger bunks were occupied.